faithvoid/skin.cortana/README.md

 - Easily boot into reactOS / Linux via the "otherOS" option in Settings!

+- Every single option you see can be toggled and configured in the settings menu!
+Don't like the logos?
+You can turn them off, or replace them with Xbox logos!
+Don't use XLink Kai?
+You can disable everything XLink Kai related!
+Don't use Cortana Chat?
+You can disable that, too!

+- Instantly access the Insignia & XLink Kai websites from your phone by enabling QR codes for the Cortana blade in the settings!
+You can also display additional QR codes such as local IP address & an XLink Kai webUI IP by enabling those in the settings menu, and the skin will take care of setting them up seamlessly!

+- Speed improvements over the base JX720 skin!
+All textures have been packaged into one file, meaning faster load times across the dashboard, and lower system resource usage (has 35-39MB of RAM free at idle on average)!

 ## How to install:
 - Download latest release from the Releases category (if there isn't a release .zip, do NOT clone this skin from GitHub and expect support!
 The repo is ALWAYS under development so things may be broken even if most features work, especially script-related functionality!)
 - Copy "Cortana" to "Q:\skins\"